-7.5.3 All allegations/concerns should be recorded securely and within encrypted files if electronic.
+7.5.3 All allegations/concerns will be recorded and held securely.
 Any hard copies of information will be immediately shredded or secured in a locked filing cabinet in the relevant offices and accessible only to the DSL and CEO.
 (Guidance on how to manage disclosures and allegations is captured at 8.4)

-7.5.4 In line with GDPR, the Data Protection Act (2018), and our Information Management policy, safeguarding files will be kept for 35 years after which they will be securely destroyed.
+7.5.4 In line with GDPR, the Data Protection Act (2018), and our Information Management Policy, safeguarding files will be kept for 35 years after which they will be securely destroyed.